-- Manage the administrative tasks of the evaluation process from the advertising of the ToR through the conduct of the assignment up to the closure of the contract, final reporting and transfer of payment.
-Liaise with Tdh and ChildHub team internally during these steps as necessary. - Act as a focal point for the selected evaluator(s) in case of any queries during the administrative phase and the actual conduct of the evaluation. - In cooperation with the ChildHub project team, facilitate access to all key project documents (for the desk review), as well as access to key individuals to be involved in the evaluation (for data collection and consultation).

-- Communicate key updates from the side of Tdh and the ChildHub project team, if any, as regards timelines, access, project developments and feedback. - Consolidate and communicate feedback on the deliverables (inception, draft final report and final report as well as briefing on the preliminary results).
+- Manage the administrative tasks of the evaluation process from the advertising phase up to closure of the contract, final reporting and transfer of payment.
+Liaise with Tdh and ChildHub team internally during these steps as necessary. - Act as a focal point for the selected evaluators in case of any queries during the administrative phase and the conduct of the evaluator. - In cooperation with the ChildHub project team, facilitate access to all key project documents (for the desk review), as well as access to key individuals to be involved in the research (for data collection and consultation). - Communicate key updates from the side of Tdh and the ChildHub project team, if any, as regards timelines, access, project developments and feedback. - Consolidate and communicate feedback on the deliverables (inception, draft final report and final report as well as briefing on the preliminary results).
 Communication will mainly take place over online channels (e-mail, MsTeams, Zoom etc.) or occasionally phone or in-person (as relevant and feasible).
 Face-to-face meetings are expected to be kept at the necessary minimum in case the Covid-19 pandemic situation requires so. - Communication with the Evaluation Manager will take place in English.
 No translation services will be provided by the Tdh Evaluation Manager or by members of the ChildHub project team during the data collection.

-Roles and responsibilities of the evaluator(s):
+Roles and responsibilities of the evaluators: